This vintage secretary desk is simple, but since this piece is large and has tons of details, it felt like a more complex project.

-Thanks to my daughter deleting all of my photos from my phone, this is the only before photo that I have.
+In all of my furniture makeovers, this is the only one that I regret selling.

 My husband primed this piece for me using a sprayer and the wood tannins bled through.
-This shows the importance of using shellac to seal those tannins in!
+This shows the importance of using a shellac-based primer to seal those tannins in!

 Like these feet!
 So cute, right?